Home America Beneath the Noise Writing Photography Collaborate About Contact

 Destructive Amnesia and the True Cost of Rebuilding America

-There are many recent examples from President Trump’s Executive Order, “Restoring Truth and Sanity to American History,” to the prevalence of book bans and the surge of anti-DEI or anti-immigrant efforts, and the recent announcement by Secretary Hegseth that the Medals of Honor granted to soldiers who massacred unarmed Lakota at Wounded Knee would not be rescinded.
-These are not simply historical revisions; they are declarations of intent.
+The emerging political narrative has made this official.
+The White House and its allies aren't seeking national healing; they are demanding erasure -- but only of the stories that make them, and their base, uncomfortable.
+From President Trump's Executive Order "Restoring Truth and Sanity to American History," to the surge of book bans and anti-DEI efforts, to Secretary Hegseth's announcement that the Medals of Honor granted to soldiers who massacred unarmed Lakota at Wounded Knee would not be rescinded -- these are not simply historical revisions.
+They are declarations of intent.
 The political manifestation of Destructive Amnesia.
-A national strategy that believes we can only build a strong future for America by suppressing the memory of genocide, slavery, racial violence, inequity, and the willful desecration of heritage.
+A national strategy that believes we can only build a strong future by suppressing the memory of genocide, slavery, racial violence, and the willful desecration of heritage.

 The Visible Weight of the National Rubble

 We often view the narrative of American progress through broad strokes, but the truth is in the local architecture, in the juxtaposition of suffering and resilience.
-You see it when you slow down and stay long enough; the stories reveal themselves.
+You see it when you slow down and stay long enough -- the stories reveal themselves.

 And yet, this enduring beauty is built on the rubble of cruelty.
 The trauma isn't past; it is the concrete foundation upon which the city rests.
 For generations, Charleston was one of the world's economic centers, driven by the commerce of human bondage.
 Stand within the Old Slave Mart and confront the meticulous documentation of inhumanity, of lives treated as inventory.
 Tour the International African American Museum to face the very origins of the American experiment and witness the wrenching history of the transatlantic slave trade.
 Look past the manicured lawns of Boone Hall Plantation and confront the realities of the slave quarters.
 And remember that it was here, at Fort Sumter, that the first shots of the Civil War, a conflict fought over the right to own human beings, were fired.